AndysDen/TransformationCompany/README.md

 # Assumption :
 All the assumption are coded and are explained as well in comments where they are coded.

+Input to the system is command line,To stop giving input we just need to provide an empty String on new line.

 # How to run test :
 a.
 All the testcases are coded in : TransformationCompanyTest class